schatzlab/GECCO/README.md

 6. Enter the directory containing the results of your FunSeq2 run and run "gecco.sh".

 7. Once the qsub jobs have all finished, enter the directory containing the results of your FunSeq2 run and run "calculate_false_discovery.sh".

+## Getting Help ##

+Please submit any issues or pull requests using the links above